 Most contractors are aware of what a planetary grinder is (it is a large grinder fitted with diamond cutting segments with one large plate rotating in one direction and with smaller grinder head/plates turning in the opposite direction resulting in a very effective method of "cutting" and "polishing" the concrete).
 And most flooring contractors probably at least know what a power trowel is - it's a machine with large 'fan-like' blades that is used to trowel wet concrete.
 Power troweling is used on freshly poured concrete, in order to free trapped water in the slab and bring the cream to the surface of the slab.
 Secondly, power troweling flattens the surface and consolidates the aggregate resulting in a beautifully finished slab.
 Power Troweling machines can come in two different styles - Walk-Behind Trowels or Ride-on Trowels.

 Now, here's the cool part... engineers have designed a way to leverage the large footprint of the Power Trowel to actually polish concrete at impressive rates.
-How? by fitting these machines with with devices that allow them to accept diamond polishing tooling.
+How? by fitting these machines with devices that allow them to accept diamond polishing tooling.

 What is so attractive about the Power Trowel System compared to traditional planetary grinders?
 The answer is obvious in the chart below!